-At this point there was no need of reading specs or reviews: I’m sure Grado products are very good anyway.
+At this point there is no need to read specs or reviews: I’m sure Grado products are very good anyway.
 Other brands could be better?
 Could I spend my money better somewhere else?
 I don’t care!
-I like the Grado family and I like the idea of using their products, handmade in Brooklyn just like more than 60 years ago.
+I like the Grado family and I like the idea of using their products, handmade in Brooklyn just like over 60 years ago.

 Whatever my future tonearm will be, whichever my future turntable will be, they will always play a Grado cartridge.
-And if I will ever be using headphones again, sure they will be by Grado.
+And if I will ever be using headphones again, sure they will be hand made in Brooklyn by Grado.